 When choosing the best nutrients for growing weed, be sure to always look for the NPK ratio on the nutrient label.
 In hydroponic marijuana fertilizers, the minerals added to your fertilizer should also be chelated, which means they’re protected by an organic molecule that makes them less sensitive to pH changes.
 This allows for a wider pH range and proper nutrient absorption.

-Other Soil-Less Mediums Commonly Used To Grow Marijuana
+Using Fertilizers For Other Soil-Less Media Used To Grow Marijuana

 Growing cannabis isn’t just limited to soil and hydroponic systems.
-Other alternatives to growing weed include soil-less mediums like rockwool and coco coir.
+Other alternatives to growing weed include soil-less media like rockwool and coco coir.

 Rockwool has been a staple in successful cannabis setups for years.
 This soft, wool-like substance is spun from basalt rock and just so happens to contain the perfect properties cannabis roots need to thrive.
 Rockwool is a type of hydroponic setup that will always require cannabis fertilizer, as it doesn’t contain any nutrients on its own.
 When the correct ratio of fertilizer is given to plants grown in rockwool, however, growers can expect huge yields come harvest.

 Coco coir has become another popular alternative to growing weed in recent years, great for both indoor and outdoor grows.
 Made from the recycled natural fiber of coconuts, coco coir is comparable to soil that doesn’t have any nutrients added to it.
 It can be used on its own but is typically blended with soil because it drains better and allows more oxygen to the plant’s roots.
-Hydroponic cannabis fertilizers are recommended for coco coir growing, as they tend to lead to better results than the best cannabis nutrients for soil.
+Coco coir fertilizer is any hydroponic cannabis nutrient mix - it tends to lead to better results than the best cannabis nutrients for soil.
 Keep in mind that nutrient levels could need special consideration when growing in coco coir.

 When you need to use nutrients for your weed plants, it’s important to use the best marijuana fertilizer you possibly can.
 You won’t always need it, but when you do, choosing the best cannabis nutrients for soil or hydroponic setups is a crucial aspect of any cannabis grow.